About the Project

 I have been asked to answer the question, what is the genesis behind “The Story Behind the Stars” project?

 Back in December 2016, I was seeing a lot of stories in the news related to the 75th anniversary of Pearl Harbor.
-As a lifelong World War II buff, it always bothered me a little that such stories always paid homage to the lost heroes, but invariably never mentioned any of them.
+As a lifelong World War II buff, it always bothered me a little that such stories always paid homage to the lost heroes, but invariably hardly mentioned anything about them.
 Around this same time, I got a membership to Ancestry.com.
 I was drawn to the military records section and after snooping around, I came to the realization that there was sufficient information readily available to find out a lot of details about nearly all of these fallen heroes.

 I set up a blog to share these stories at www.ww2fallen100.blogspot.com.
 I set up a companion Facebook group and started sharing these stories on other World War II related Facebook groups.
 Within a few weeks, I was getting more than a thousand readers every day and within months I was regularly getting 3,000 readers every day with sometimes more than 6,000 daily readers.
 The haunting stories of the fallen were striking a chord with many people.

 After 18 months these stories had been read more than one million times.
 I was on pace to reach 3 million reads by the time the project finished.
-Unfortunately, Facebook decided to shadowban my posts in October 2018 so that traffic dropped 80%.
+Unfortunately, Facebook decided to reset its algorithm in October 2018 so that traffic dropped 80%.
 Turns out Facebook was none too happy to have 1 million people get redirected to a non-Facebook page.

 Despite the disappointing treatment from Facebook, the daily writings have always been fascinating and well worth the effort.
 It never got old to find another story about World War II fallen -- as a group, they are a microcosm of the America of the mid-20th century.
 Highly representative of rural and blue-collar America, coming from large families, and usually with less than 12 years of education.